md-arif-shaikh/md-arif-shaikh.github.io/index.md

 layout: home
 ---

-I'm a postdoc at the [Seoul National University](https://en.snu.ac.kr), Seoul, South Korea and I work on gravitational wave physics, waveform modeling and numerical relativity.
+I'm a postdoc at the [Seoul National University](https://en.snu.ac.kr) in South Korea and I work on gravitational wave physics, waveform modeling and numerical relativity.